stellarwp/pipeline/README.md

 ### `via()`

-This method is used to set the method to call on the pipes.
+This method is used to set the method to call on all the pipes in the pipeline.

 ```php
 public function via( string $method ): self